 I was only going to have one beer at the Buffet Bar, Tucson’s famed dive bar in the historic Iron Horse Neighborhood.
+It was late morning.
 But then I started talking to Art across the corner of the bar.
 It’s a friendly place.
-I soon learned that Art was born in Tucson a few years after the end of World War II but raised in tough neighborhoods in East LA and then on the gentler streets of Phoenix, before coming back to Tucson.
+I soon learned Art was born in Tucson a few years after the end of World War II.
+He was raised in tough neighborhoods in East LA and then on the gentler streets of Phoenix, before returning to Tucson.

-Art said he was going to play in an annual chess tournament the next day at the Hotel Congress.
-But this was Friday and he was shooting pool and having a tall can of Budweiser ($2.50) in the dark Buffet Bar.
-It’s the kind of place Bukowski would drink in if he was still around.
+Art said he was going to play in an annual chess tournament the next day at Hotel Congress.
+This was Friday and he was shooting pool and having a tall can of Budweiser ($2.50) in the dark Buffet Bar.
+It’s the kind of place Bukowski would drink if he was still around.

 Art put Ray Charles’ Mess Around on the jukebox.
 I ordered another beer and learned about previous Buffet Bar owner Ted Bair and Miss Peggy, the bartender, who didn’t allow cussing in there.
 She passed a few years ago and her ashes are now in a Foster’s can on the back bar.
 That was her beer.
 This was her bar.

 On this late spring day, Cindy the bartender had a full-size poodle wandering around the patrons, including the old guy with a red athletic jacket and a lush toupee.

 Esquire named Buffet Bar one of America’s Best Dive Bars in 2013.
 I had it on my list to visit.
 The Buffet, 538 Ninth St., opened after Prohibition ended in 1934 and it's one of Tucson's oldest bars.

 I stumbled across it while exploring lower Fourth Avenue and the pink Coronado Hotel, which like a lot of vintage hotels in Arizona needs some paint and expensive TLC.